versionone/VersionOne.Integration.TFS.Core/TEST_CASES.md

 Step 1.
 Open a project in Visual Studio that has the VersionOne check-in policy enabled.
 Step 2.
 Make a change to the project and save the change.
 Step 3.
 Click on Team Explorer and navigate to Pending Changes.
->Expected result:
 >Expected result: "Associate checkin with VersionOne work items" window should appear.

 Step 4.
 Select the VersionOne work item(s) (click the checkbox) to associate to this checkin.